Middle Creek Township, Wake County, North Carolina

 Middle Creek Township (also designated Township 12) is one of twenty townships within Wake County, North Carolina, United States.
-As of the 2010 census, Middle Creek Township had a population of 44,136, a 75.5% increase over 2000.
+As of the 2010 United States census, Middle Creek Township had a population of 44,136, a 75.5% increase over 2000.

 Middle Creek Township, occupying 157.5 sqkm in southern Wake County, includes most of the town of Fuquay-Varina and portions of the town of Holly Springs.

 Watersheds

 Neills Creek, a tributary to the Cape Fear River, rises in the southern end of this township.